mmul-it/kpa/CI.md

 ## How to make it work

-To implement CI in KPA a container named [kpa is available at quay.io](https://quay.io/repository/mmul/), complete of this repository, the `kpa_marp_slides_generator` Ansible role and Marp itself.
-It is everything you need to automate slides generation.
+To implement CI in KPA a container named [kpa is available at quay.io](https://quay.io/repository/mmul/), complete of this repository, the `kpa_generator` Ansible role, and the Marp and Pandoc tools.
+It is everything you need to automate the generation.

 Your KPA project will live in a repository and should have the structure described in the [Create a KPA project](https://github.com/mmul-it/kpa/#create-a-kpa-project) chapter inside the main documentation file of this repository.